testground/docs/concepts-and-architecture/test-plans-and-test-cases/README.md

 2. **Input:** Test plans consume a [formal, standardised runtime environment](../runtime-environment-runenv.md), in the form of environment variables.
 3. **Output:** Test plans record events, results, and optional diagnostics in a predefined JSON schema on stdout and specific files.
 Any additional output assets they want harvested \(e.g. event trails, traces, generated files, etc.\) are written to a path received in the runtime environment.

-{% hint style="success" %}
-The Testground community offers SDKs that make it easy for user-written test plans to adhere to the test plan contract, as well as facilitating interactions with the sync service and the emission of metrics.
+?> **Success** The Testground community offers SDKs that make it easy for user-written test plans to adhere to the test plan contract, as well as facilitating interactions with the sync service and the emission of metrics.
-{% endhint %}

 ## Test cases